-Juventino, an IFMGA-certified guide, will lead you on this truly special and unique 6-day adventure of the Salkantay Trek and Inca Trail to Machu Picchue in Peru, a strikingly beautiful path that goes through tropical forests and a wide variety of terrain, all while soaking up the local culture, customs and traditions.
+A local certified guide from our team will lead you on this special and unique 6-day adventure of the Salkantay Trek and Inca Trail to Machu Picchue in Peru, a strikingly beautiful path that goes through tropical forests and a wide variety of terrain, all while soaking up the local culture, customs and traditions.

 This 6-day trip to Machu Picchu, setting off from Cusco and going via the Salkantay Trek and Inca Trail, is astoundingly memorable and fun, and I will lead you on this epic adventure as we traipse and travail around the breathtaking forests, snow-capped mountains and vast valleys of the region, before reaching our ultimate destination, the world famous Machu Picchu.

 The Salkantay Trek is one of the most popular alternatives to the oft-overbooked Inca Trail, and its relative peacefulness ensures the landscape around it remains in a pristine and untouched condition.
 The daylight in this region is particularly gorgeous and bright, ensuring an excellent view of the immediate surroundings and the scenery that stretches out in to the distance.

 We start early on the first morning by departing from the city of Cusco, and from there we drive to the starting point of the trek, Cruz Pata.
 We then begin the Salkantay Trek in earnest, as the first 2 days are spent winding our way around this glorious route, culminating in reaching the highest mountain pass in the park of Machu Picchu, the Salkantay Pass (5200m), with magnificent views out across to the snow-capped Salkantay (6264m).

 The subsequent 3 days involve much hiking through many truly beautiful and pretty areas, with creeks, rivers, valleys and more high passes such as the Warmiwanusca pass (4200m) featuring heavily.